 Given the steady march of former stand-alone products to ever more available cellular and wireless networks, I asked Axeda VP Brian Anderson to give an example of how the new development framework can benefit existing and prospective customers.
 Anderson tells a fascinating tale of just how connected society really is, and how big of a role Axeda plays behind the curtain.

 One real-world scenario makes the point: a town that wanted to extract statistics from its inventory of digital speed signs ("Your Speed Is...") used in traffic control.
 Were the signs working to calm traffic in the locations where they were deployed?
 Were enough cars passing to warrant sign deployment during certain hours?
 What were average and maximum speeds observed?
 The signs themselves lacked the intelligence to gather and forward the desired information to a central repository where reports could be extracted.

 The fix was to add radio modems, Axeda's Platform and a custom application written in the Developer Connection to provide powerful new reporting capabilities to previously dumb devices.
 The payoff in this case is better management and use of assets based on real-world data, and a newfound goldmine in knowledge of area traffic patterns and driver habits.
 Beyond this example the premise is simple- virtually anything can be connected to provide informational amd management value, and Axeda makes it happen.
-Axeda's Developer Connection provides tutorials, examples, a wiki, and more- along with a 60-day free trial.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Axeda's Developer Connection provides tutorials, examples, a wiki, and more- along with a 60-day free trial.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio